Taosheng-Li/Software-Engineering-BittyMeal/docs/bittymeal-teammate-guide.md

 - Homepage shows five sections in this order: What We Are Craving, Trending, Must-See, Editor’s Choice, More.
 - Section layouts match the provided mockup: grid of cards, equal spacing, hover states.
 - Navigation bar dropdown + modal behave exactly as described.
-- No TypeScript errors or console warnings in the browser.
+- No runtime errors or console warnings in the browser.
 - `npm run dev` runs without crashing.

 Once everything checks out, capture screenshots for documentation and hand off for review.
 Great job!